-This expense relates to all exploration and evaluation expenditures related to the Stibnite Gold Project, including labour, drilling, field office costs, engineering, permitting, environmental, legal and sustainability costs and costs related to the ASAOC.
-This expense increased by \$7.4 million as compared to the same period in 2020, primarily due to the addition of ASAOC expenses in the current quarter.
+This expense relates to all exploration and evaluation expenditures related to the Stibnite Gold Project, including labour, drilling, field office costs, engineering, permitting, environmental and legal and sustainability costs and costs related to the Administrative Settlement Agreement and Order on Consent (ASAOC) signed earlier this year to voluntarily address environmental conditions at the abandoned mine site.
+The Corporation's exploration and evaluation expenses during the six months ended June 30, 2021 are higher than the same period in the prior year primarily due to the addition of ASAOC expenses.
 Additional details of expenditures incurred are as follows: